NELS A. GUNDERSON, LT, USN

 From the 1946 Lucky Bag:

-Unable to find any information about Nels's loss.
+Unable to find any details about Nels's loss, except that he was "lost at sea in a plane crash."
 Unable to find a burial location or memory marker.

 From his wife's obituary: